 - Wrap it in damp (not soaking wet) cloth or paper towels and place in a plastic bag.

-It is possible that your ginger root may have been treated with a root inhibitor, but the presence of emerging buds is a good sign it will sprout.
+It is possible that your ginger root may have been treated with a growth inhibitor, but the presence of emerging buds is a good sign it will sprout.

 - Stash bag in your kitchen cabinet.
+A temperature around 70°F (21°C) is fine.
 The combination of moisture and warmth will cause it to sprout.

 - Set an alert on your phone to check it every three days.